mfkl/libvlc-nuget/buildsystem/macos/README.md

 and loads the relocated libraries with their bundled dependency.
 Packaging edits load commands with the original signature still present, then replaces that signature after all edits; it does not strip signatures before relocation.
-Only after all four playback jobs pass does it create `macos-nuget-validated`, which contains the native package and the companion LibVLCSharp preview package.
+Only after all four playback jobs and both legacy compatibility jobs pass does it create `macos-nuget-validated`, which contains the native package and the companion LibVLCSharp preview package.

 | Consumer target | Intel runner (`osx-x64`) | Apple Silicon runner (`osx-arm64`) |